superKalo/front-end-starter-template/README.md

 ##Sublime Linters:
-- >SublimeLinter is a plugin for Sublime Text 3 that provides a framework for linting code.
+- > SublimeLinter is a plugin for Sublime Text 3 that provides a framework for linting code.
 Whatever language you code in, SublimeLinter can help you write cleaner, better, more bug-free code. http://sublimelinter.readthedocs.org/en/latest/
--- SublimeLinter plugin for JavaScript, using jshint: https://github.com/SublimeLinter/SublimeLinter-jshint -- SublimeLinter plugin for Sass scss syntax, using scss-lint: https://github.com/attenzione/SublimeLinter-scss-lint
+  - SublimeLinter plugin for JavaScript, using jshint: https://github.com/SublimeLinter/SublimeLinter-jshint
+  - SublimeLinter plugin for Sass scss syntax, using scss-lint: https://github.com/attenzione/SublimeLinter-scss-lint